Rickey (cocktail): Variations and similar cocktails

 The Sheeney Rickey is a version of the gin rickey without adding the lime shell, according to The Life and Times of Henry Thomas, Mixologist.
 Thomas was a noted bartender from Washington, D.C., who worked at Shoomaker's and whose book was privately published in 1926 and 1929.

-In contemporary times, Arizona Beverage Company, who is popular for their canned iced tea products, produces a highly sweetened virgin recreation of the Rickey in both cherry and apple flavors.
-Despite the secondary flavor, lime is still quite prominant in both the marketing on the package as well as the taste.
-Despite Arizona beverages being largely non-carbonated, their Rickey is fizzy like the cocktail.
+In contemporary times, Arizona Beverage Company produces a non-alcoholic version of the Rickey in cherry apple flavors.Despite the secondary flavor, lime is still quite prominent in both the marketing on the package as well as the taste.
+Even though Arizona beverages are largely non-carbonated, their Rickey is fizzy like the cocktail.

+Ranch water (also called Texas Ranch Water) is also a variation to the Ricky.
+It is a cocktail typically made with tequila, lime juice, and Topo Chico sparkling mineral water.
+It originates in Texas, often traced to an Austin restaurant that opened in 1998.